Jeannie Colvin, MFT

 The Symbol in Context

-The next step is to understand the symbol in the context of your dream.
 What is the dream saying about the symbol, and most importantly what does that have to do with your waking life?

 Therapists trained in dream interpretation consider other aspects of your dream such as:

-• when the dream is located in the life-cycle (for example is there a child present or an elder)
+• When the dream is located in the life-cycle (for example is there a child present or an elder)

-• where the dream is located in place (are you in your childhood bedroom, under the ocean, or flying in the clouds)
+• Where the dream is located in place (are you in your childhood bedroom, under the ocean, or flying in the clouds)

-• the emotional response within the dream (is the dreamer happy, scared, suspicious)
+• The emotional response within the dream (is the dreamer happy, scared, suspicious)

-• what happens in the dream
+• What happens in the dream

-• what the sequence of symbols are in the story of the dream, along with several other factors.
+• What the sequence of symbols are in the story of the dream, along with several other factors.

 We use these to understand what the the dream's message is for.
 For example is it:

-• a message for your professional or personal life
+• A message for your professional or personal life

-• a message for your inner world (or parts of yourself) versus your outer world (relationships with the people in your life)
+• A message for your inner world (or parts of yourself) versus your outer world (relationships with the people in your life)

 Understanding the Self